Airports in Memphis

 Getting to the city

 Memphis Area Transit Authority (MATA) public buses leave regularly for the city centre from a bus station near Terminal C, and there are also services to many out-of-town destinations.
-Taxis are available outside the terminal building.
-Car rental companies are represented at the airport; free telephones are available in the baggage claim areas to phone for a complimentary shuttle service to take passengers to the desired rental car company.
+Taxis are available outside the terminal buildings.
+Some hotels provide shuttle services and some shuttle companies serve the wider area.
+Car rental companies are represented at the airport.
+Uber and Lyf operate at the airport, pickup areas are located outside the terminals.

 Memphis International Taxis: the taxi fares above are intended as a guideline only.